-Mrs. Rohey Malick Lowe, Lord Mayor of Banjul, expressed her appreciation for the swift support and accentuated the importance of South-South solidarity in responding to COVID-19.
+Mrs. Rohey Malick Rowe, Lord Mayor of Banjul, expressed her appreciation for the swift support and accentuated the importance of South-South solidarity in responding to COVID-19.
 “Together we can fight against this common threat,” said Mrs. Lowe.

 10,000 masks for Banjul packed and ready to be dispatched from the Federation’s office in Shenzhen.
 Source of image: Shenzhen Federation of Youth Entrepreneurship Promotion

 The Shenzhen Federation of Youth Entrepreneurship Promotion is a non-government organization based in Shenzhen City of China.
 Under the Youth4South Programme, UNOSSC and the Federation jointly organized a series of capacity building events for youth of the global South, including the “Building Capacity in Entrepreneurship and Leadership for Youth and Women Empowerment” workshop in Madagascar from 3 to 5 in November 2019, ahead of the 11th African Private Sector Forum, and the “Youth Innovation and Sustainable Development” Conference in Shenzhen, China from 13 to 16 in November 2019.
 Similar activities for partners in the West Africa region have been planned for 2020 jointly by UNOSSC and the Federation.